adrienbarbusse/App/Development/assertions.md

   3. Image: Optional.
 Gif animado.
   4. Close button.

++ UI components always redirect to a specific and only one screen.
+The only exception is the final screen of the session that redirects to the dashboard.

++ UI components can have special functions like "Module Start Over" or "Session Start Over".

++ The "END" screen have to UI componentes "GO TO DASHBOARD" and "START NEXT SESSION".

+:exclamation: **Alert**: In the current wireframe version the only screen "wrong" with the past statements are "NRT No 2" from session 2 and "Calendar" from session 1.2.

+#### Possible functionalities in upgrades

 + Some user interactions can add/delete/modify fields in the module profile.

-+ A user interaction that changes a field in the module profile restart the actual session or the complete module.

-+ A user interaction that changes a field in the module profile shows a dead-end screen with a message and an OK button that redirects to the session first screen or the first screen of the first session.

-:exclamation: **Alert**: In the actual wireframe version the only screen "wrong" with the past statements is "NRT No 2".